SSH

 How many key pairs should I create?

 In other words, if you have a laptop and a desktop and want to authenticate to 4 different servers, create a key pair on the laptop and another one on the desktop, and upload both public keys to all 4 remote servers.
+The motivation is that if you lose your hardware device (e.g., laptop) or it gets stolen, you know exactly which key to revoke access from.

 Using the OpenSSH authentication agent

-with the command:
+the following command:

 $ ssh-add

-On Windows, remember to have the service “OpenSSH Authentication Agent” enabled and starting automatically.
+Remember to have the service “OpenSSH Authentication Agent” enabled and starting automatically.

 $ ssh-add --apple-use-keychain

-If you are unsure whether the ssh-agent
+If you are unsure whether the ssh-agent process is running on your machine,

-will tell you if there is.
+ps -C ssh-agent will tell you if there is.
 To start a new agent, use:

 $ eval $(ssh-agent)

-as often as we like without re-authenticating.
+as often as you like without re-authenticating.

 SSH client on Windows